WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Clouds](images/EarthClouds.jpg)

-The Earth with its cloud layer.
+The Earth with its cloud layer.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings ShowConstellationBoundries Property

 The **ShowConstellationBoundries** property specifies whether to show constellation boundaries.